-Students who are too sick to go to school will be confined to bed in the sick bay or in the students' rooms and will be excused from normal activities until they are well.
+Students who are too sick to go to school will be confined to bed and will be excused from normal activities until they are well.
 College staff will contact you and your child's school to notify them of the absence.
 If a doctor's appointment is necessary, we will organise for this and notify you at the earliest convenience.

-For the protection of all students and staff, any child that contracts an infectious disease (e.g., COVID-19, chicken pox, measles) must return home until they have served the appropriate isolation period and are no longer contagious.
+If your child contracts an infectious disease (e.g. chicken pox, measles) they may be required to return home until they are no longer contagious.